avaneeshd/cse512-GeoSpark/README.md

 Also after fork:

-#go to  'admin'.
+#Go to  'admin'.
 In settings change visibility from 'Public' to 'Private'!!

+If you don't have this option, you might consider apply for [github edu pack](https://education.github.com/pack)